samarth1397/AnalyseGutenberg/README.md

 If you're using the Gutenberg package for the first time, run the inital.py script before you start working.
 This will take a while.
 Took about an hour on my computer.
 For more details on the Gutenberg package you can refer to https://github.com/c-w/Gutenberg .

 **recommender.py** will load an existing distance matrix from your computer or calculate a new one if you're using the script for the first time.
-It will then suggest 7 books which are similar in "content".
+It will then suggest 7 books which are similar in "content" and 7 books which are similar in "writing style".
 Before running recommender.py for the first time, you will have to run **downloadBooks.py**.
 This script downloads all the books from Project Gutenberg and stores them in a folder called "books" in your machine.
 Currently, the script downloads 56740 books.

 ###  Requirements
 To use the scripts you would require the following: